 - Orientation walk of Aix-en-Provence

-This morning we drive north of Aix to the Clos de Villeneuve, Valensole, a bastide (farm) constructed in the first half of the 18th century.
-Jean-Baptiste de Villeneuve, seigneur of Esclapon, laid out its basic form.
+This morning we drive north of Aix to the Clos de Villeneuve, Valensole, a bastide (farm) constructed in the first half of the 18th century by Jean-Baptiste de Villeneuve, seigneur of Esclapon.
 His garden still occupies three terraces with seven water basins and fountains.
-The recent owner, André de Villeneuve, has, over the last 30 years, created the present garden on the original terraces, around the early basins.
+The recent owner, André de Villeneuve created the present garden on the original terraces, around the original basins.
 Parterres planted in the tradition of the French formal garden, an alley of 100-year-old chestnut trees, a huge basin on the lowest terrace, and a view beyond to purple lavender plantations, form a magnificent ensemble.
 The garden is enlivened with colourful roses and richly aromatic sage, thyme and other Provençal herbs.
 There are fruit and olive trees at every level, and remarkable walls constructed of round stones from the Valensole Plateau.
 Alain Sauvat, long-time friend of André de Villeneuve and manager of the property, will show us the garden and host us for lunch.

 In the afternoon we drive back to Aix to the Atelier Cézanne, from which Cézanne made excursions to paint his landscapes.
-When the weather was bad he painted his famous still lifes in the studio.
+He also painted his famous still lifes in the studio.
 This Atelier museum still has many of the objects Cézanne used as subjects for these still lifes: a table, a short ladder, a high easel, a potbelly stove, a sofa, a few chairs.
 A few locally decorated vases, a ginger jar and an olive pot, a fruit bowl, a plate, a glass, a bottle of rum, three skulls, and a little plaster cupid by François Duquesnoy are among the smaller objects in the atelier’s collection that all appear in his paintings.

 Provençal poet Frédéric Mistral went to school in Aix, Marcel Pagnol attended its university, and it was Émile Zola’s home town.
 Zola and Cézanne enjoyed long excursions on which one would paint and the other would write.
 Our day ends with a guided orientation walk of Aix.
 (Overnight Aix-en-Provence) BL